⚠ Notice – The latest updates on the evolving COVID-19 policies and resources for the campus community.

 • Any school or work-related experience

-• for a scholarship, we recommend that you elaborate on the academic and extracurricular information in the application that demonstrates your motivation, achievement, leadership, and commitment (link is external)(link is external)t.
+• for a scholarship, we recommend that you elaborate on the academic and extracurricular information in the application that demonstrates your motivation, achievement, leadership, and commitment.

 • to the Educational Opportunity Program (EOP)—the support program for students from low-income families in which neither parent is a college graduate: